juhojo/jigsaw_toxicity_classification/report.md

     - [F. Training](#f-training)
     - [G. Obtaining results](#g-obtaining-results)

+<div style="page-break-after: always;"></div>

 ## Abstract

-Yhteenveto Introductionista

-This paper describes the process of developing a neural network for a natural language processing (NLP) problem.
-The networks discussed are Convolution Neural Networks (CNN), Long Short-Term Memory (LSTM), and CNNs and Bi-directional LSTMs (C-BiLSTM)
+This paper describes the process of developing a neural network for a natural language processing (NLP) problem, a toxicity classification problem by Jigsaw.

+The networks discussed are Convolution Neural Networks (CNN), Long Short-Term Memory (LSTM), and a combination of CNNs and LSTMs (C-LSTM).
+Originally, we thought of implementing a Gated Recurrent Unit (GRU), but instead we decided to use a combination of CNNs and LSTMs.
-Keskikohta kuvaa prosessia

-Yhteenveto conclusioneist
+In the end we achieved better results than we first anticipated considering the fact that we tried to minimize the number of external utilities.
+Our best model was achieved using Bi-directional LSTM, the accuracy of this model was `0.91510`.

+<div style="page-break-after: always;"></div>

 ## Introduction